Amazon: Is this compounder on sale?

 I believe that Amazon has a brand moat.
 The new CEO is still new but has delivered great results in other positions.
 Hence, I feel confident in management as well.
 Now let us investigate the numbers to see if Amazon does live up to our requirements for a strong moat.
 In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

 The first number we will look into is the return on investment capital, also known as ROIC.
 We want to see 10 years of history and we want the numbers to be above 10 % in all years.
 I was quite surprised to see that Amazon has only delivered a ROIC above 10 % in 3 years within the last 10 years.
-On a positive note, it is nice to see that Amazon seems to have delivered an acceptable ROIC from 2018 and onwards, and the future is more important than the past.
+On a positive note, it is nice to see that Amazon seems to have delivered an acceptable ROIC from 2018 and onwards, except for in a very challenging 2022, which left a lot to desire.
 ROIC isn't everything when investing but I find the numbers a bit worrisome, and something I would monitor moving forward, if I was to invest in Amazon.

 The next numbers are the book value + dividend.
 In my old format this was known as the equity growth rate.
 It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
 As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
 This is much more reassuring numbers as Amazon has grown their equity at a rapid pace ever over the last 10 years.
 It is certainly reassuring to see numbers like these compared to the underwhelming ROIC.
 It fits the bill of what Andy Jassy mentioned in his letters to shareholders, when he wrote that it is still early days for many of the businesses that Amazon is in.

 Finally, we investigate the free cash flow.
 In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
+Levered free cash flow is the amount of money a company has left remaining after paying all of its financial obligations, I use the margin for it to make more sense.
+Free cash flow yield is the free cash flow per share a company is expected to earn against its market value per share.
 Free cash flow looked good up to 2021, as it has been positive in all years and increasing year over year in most of the years.
-However, it is a bit disappointing to see free cash flow being negative in 2021, and it was negative in the first quarter of 2022 as well.
+However, it is a bit disappointing to see free cash flow being negative in the last two years.
 Andy Jassy mentioned why we have seen in negative free cash flow in 2021, which comes down to their consumer revenue outperforming all growth expectations during the pandemic, as they had three years of forecasted growth in 15 months.
 While it is obviously a great thing, it also created some short-term challenges that took its toll on free cash flow.
 Quoted from the letter to shareholders: "We spent Amazon's first 25 years building a very large fulfillment network, and we had to double that in the last months to meet customer demands."
 Hence, we should hopefully see positive free cash flow within long.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
 We do so by dividing the total long-term debt by earnings.
 Doing the calculation on Amazon, I can see that Amazon has 1,46 years earnings in debt.
 It is within the acceptable range, and I don't see debt being an issue when investing in Amazon.

 Like with all other investments, there are also some risks if you decide to invest in Amazon.
 Macroeconomics.
 Different macroeconomic factors could hurt Amazon both short-term and long-term.
-One is what management calls "externally driven costs".
-It includes freight prices, which according to management has doubled compared to pre-pandemic prices.
-It also includes the cost of fuel, which is 1,5 times higher now compared to one year ago.
-These two things added approximately $2 billion of incremental costs in the first quarter of 2022 compared to the first quarter of 2021.
-Furthermore, if we see an economic slowdown, it would probably mean less consumer spending, which would hurt Amazon as well.
+Management mentioned that things such high inflation, increased interest rates, global supply chain constrains, and the global economy downswing have directly and indirectly impacted their results.
+One example is that it increased operating costs because of higher utility costs, higher transportation costs and increased wage rates.
+While recessionary fears have impacted customer demands.
+Management also expects that macroeconomic factors will result in short-term headwinds for AWS as companies are more cautious in spending.
 Regulations.
 Amazon will be the target in anti-trust / anti-monopoly regulations.
 One example is the The American Innovation and Choice Online Act.
-If the bill gets passed it will prohibit dominant tech platforms like Amazon from giving preferential treatment to their own services in marketplaces they operate.
+If the bill gets passed it will prohibit dominant tech platforms like Amazon from giving preferential treatment to their own services in marketplaces, they operate.
 The bill has only just been introduced and it isn't certain that it will pass both chambers.
 We might see more regulations in the future besides this bill.
 Martin Lau, president of Tencent, has previously stated that the internet regulations we have seen in China are something that will also happen in other parts of the world.
 Furthermore, the Chairperson of the Federal Trade Commission is Lina Kahn, and it is not secret that she is a large proponent for more regulations, which is evident in her book called "Amazon's Antitrust Paradox".
 Competition.
 In their annual report, Amazon mentioned that they face intense competition.
 Amazon is facing competition in all their segments from some great companies.
 When your competitors include companies like Google, Microsoft, and Alibaba, competition will always be a risk factor.
 Hence, I believe it is a risk factor that one needs to monitor moving forward, and particularly their AWS business as it is a high margin business for Amazon.

 There are also plenty of potential for Amazon moving forward.
 Amazon Web Services (AWS).
 AWS contributes to 14 % of Amazon's revenue and has been the fastest growing segment since 2016 and expected to be the fastest growing segment moving forward.
-It is interesting because the EBIT margin of AWS (30 % in 2021) is much higher than the other segments North America (3 % in 2021) and International (-1% in 2021).
-AWS has a global market share of 33 %, which makes it the largest cloud services business in the world.
+It is interesting because the operating margin of AWS (29,4 % in 2022) is much higher than the other segments North America (3,8 % in 2022) and International (0,8 % in 2022).
+AWS has a global market share of 34 %, which makes it the largest cloud services business in the world.
 The global cloud infrastructure market is expected to grow at a 11,8 % CAGR until 2030.
 Hence, Amazon Web Services is a high margin business that is expected to grow faster than the other segments moving forward, which means that Amazon should be more profitable moving forward.
 Digital advertising.
 Most people might now know it but Amazon has become the third-biggest digital advertising company behind Google and Facebook and this business is growing at a fast pace.
-In 2021 it reached $32,1 billion in revenue, which was up 32 % compared to the year before.
+In 2022 it reached approximately $39 billion in revenue, which was up 25 % compared to the year before.
 The global digital advertising market is expected to grow at a CAGR of 21,6 % over the next five years and Amazon has potential to grow even faster, as they only have a 10 % market share.
 Amazon hasn't mentioned the margins on their digital advertising business, but it is usually a high margin business, which could increase the profitability of Amazon moving forward.
 Amazon Prime.
 Loyalty programs are good for business as they build an emotional connection for the customers to the business, it delivers customer insights that can improve personalized marketing and loyalty members are more likely to spend more per purchase than regular customers.
 Prime members do certainly spend more on Amazon than non-members.
 The average spending rate of prime members is $1.400 a year compared to $600 a year for non-members.
 Amazon currently has around 200 million prime members worldwide, with approximately 163 million being in the United States, which means that the numbers of prime members has doubled since 2018.
 If Amazon can continue to grow the number of Prime members, it should lead to higher profitability moving forward.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
 To do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
-The Operating Cash Flow last year was 46.327.
-The Capital Expenditures was 61.053.
+The Operating Cash Flow last year was 46.752.
+The Capital Expenditures was 63.645.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 42.737 in our further calculations.
-The Tax Provision was 4.791.
-We have 10.120 outstanding shares.
-Hence, the calculation will be like this: (46.327 - 42.737 + 4.791) / 10.120 x 10 = $8,28 in TEN CAP price.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 44.551,5 in our further calculations.
+The Tax Provision was -3.217.
+We have 10.242 outstanding shares.
+However, it is not possible to make the calculation as Amazon has more expenses than income.

 The last calculation is the PAYBACK TIME.
 I also described in "MY STRATEGY".
 However, with a negative free cash flow, it is not possible to make this calculation.